Why should I apply?

 TRIO Student Support Services (SSS) is designed to be your “home base” at UW-Stout to get support.
 We are here to help you graduate and achieve your goals along the way, whatever they may be.
 We either provide direct support to our students or connect you to trusted campus partners.
 As a student in the program, you have access to services and opportunities that are reserved just for our students, like advising, tutoring, events, and activities.

-The TRIO SSS program is offered through a federal grant from the U.S. Department of Education and needs to follow federal guidelines.
-Participants must be undergraduate students enrolled at UW-Stout or accepted for enrollment to the university.
-Additionally, students must meet at least one of the following eligibility criteria:
+The TRIO SSS program is offered through a federal grant from the U.S. Department of Education and needs to follow federal guidelines for eligibility criteria.

 When should I apply?

 We accept applications year-round.
 If you are an incoming first year student, you are welcome to apply once you are accepted to UW-Stout.
 We will send steps on how to get connected before the academic semester starts.

 How will I know the status of my application?

 Students who have applied will be emailed a notification of their initial status, within two weeks.
 Those selected to continue in the application process will participate in an intake interview with a staff member who will inform them of the final decision.
 If you are curious about the status of your application, please reach out to email@example.com.

 I didn’t apply before I started at UW-Stout, is it too late?

 New students, current students, transfer students and non-traditional students are all encouraged to apply.
 Students graduate each semester, so we are continually seeking to enroll new members.
 Because we are only funded to serve up to 430 students, however, we occasionally have a waiting list.

 If you are notified that you have not been accepted and have questions, please contact our office.
 It is possible that you may need to submit additional information in order to have this status changed.
 If you do not meet the eligibility criteria, we can refer you to other resources on campus.